DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core-Dynamics-AX-CP-requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions-list-for-docs-topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-# Advanced bank reconciliation functionality
-The fields as described in the following subsections are available to control the additional functionality for advanced bank reconciliation.
+# Financial utilities connection
+When the bank statements are to be imported via the periodic task **Import bank statements via financial utilities connection**, the applicable connection type must be setup using the **Financial utilities connections** form.

+The **Financial utilities connection** are used in the following:
+1. Assigned to the applicable [**Bank accounts**](Bank-accounts.md).
+2. Mandatory parameter in the periodic task **Import bank statements via financial utilities connection**

 ## Setup
 ### Finance utilities parameters